Tampa Ridesharing Accident Lawyers Providing Victims with Skilled Legal Assistance

 Attempting to handle a rideshare accident claim on your own can be a frustrating experience.
 The claims can be complex and the various insurance companies involved may try to deny you benefits.
 Even though Uber and Lyft carry large insurance policies for accidents involving their drivers, their insurance companies are for-profit businesses that will attempt to limit the amount they pay out to victims.

 The rideshare accident lawyers at RTRLAW have comprehensive, up-to-date knowledge of Florida’s auto insurance laws and your legal rights for recovering damages.
-We have strong negotiation skills and can often secure a settlement payout without the need for a trial, but we will not back down from taking a large rideshare company to court if they refuse to provide our clients with the full compensation they deserve.
+We have strong negotiation skills and can often secure a settlement payout without the need for a trial, but we will not back down from taking a large rideshare company to court if they refuse to provide our clients with the compensation they deserve.

 Call us in Tampa today at (813) 370-0229 or toll-free at 1-833-HIRE-RTR (1833-447-3787) for your free, no-obligation rideshare accident case evaluation.